radecki3/StargazingV1/README.md

 Here, I use Python to return ratings regarding stargazing potential on a given night given a particular location in the United States.

-I also return a significant amount of supplmental info such as temperature, nearest dark sites, visible stars and planets, and more.
+I also return a significant amount of supplmental info such as weather forecast, nearest dark sites, visible stars and planets, and more.

 I also use location calculations, NWS public weather data, and moon cycle calculations to accomplish this.